rabble/trademe-tracker/prompt_plan.md

    - Analytics endpoints (GET /api/analytics/summary, etc.)
    - Authentication middleware

-3. A scheduled trigger for the daily scraping job:
+3. A scheduled trigger for the daily TradeMe API job:
    - CRON syntax for daily execution at 3:00 AM NZT
-   - Basic scraper function skeleton (implementation to come later)
+   - Basic API integration function skeleton (implementation to come later)

 4. Error handling middleware:
    - Standardized error responses
    - Logging setup
    - Rate limiting protection

-Please don't implement the actual scraping logic yet, just the Worker framework and routing that will contain it.
+Please don't implement the actual TradeMe API integration logic yet, just the Worker framework and routing that will contain it.

 Include instructions for local development and testing using Miniflare or wrangler dev.
 ```

-### Step 4.2: Basic Scraper Implementation
+### Step 4.2: TradeMe API Integration

 ```
-Now let's implement the basic scraping functionality for our TradeMe property tracker.
-This will run on our Cloudflare Worker to extract property data from TradeMe.
+Now let's implement the TradeMe API integration for our property tracker.
+This will run on our Cloudflare Worker to retrieve property data from TradeMe's official API.

 Please create:

-1. A Playwright-based scraper module with:
+1. A TradeMe API client module with:
-   - TradeMe login functionality
+   - OAuth authentication implementation
-   - Navigation to the favorites page
+   - Token management and refresh
-   - Extraction of the list of favorited properties
+   - Endpoints for accessing watchlist/favorites

-2. Property data extraction for:
+2. Property data retrieval functions:
-   - Basic property details from the favorites page
+   - Fetch list of favorited/watchlist properties
-   - Full property details by visiting each listing page
+   - Get full property details via appropriate endpoints
-   - Image URLs for all property photos
+   - Retrieve image URLs for all property photos

 3. Data processing functions:
-   - Cleanup and normalization of scraped data
+   - Cleanup and normalization of API data
    - Mapping to our database schema
    - Basic change detection compared to existing data

 4. Error handling and resilience:
-   - Retry logic for failed requests
+   - Retry logic for failed API requests
    - Timeout handling
-   - Session expiration detection and relogin
+   - API rate limit compliance

 This implementation should be able to run within Cloudflare Workers' limits.
 Don't worry about image downloading and storage yet - we'll implement that in the next step.

-Please include comments explaining any potential issues or limitations with this approach, particularly regarding Workers' runtime constraints.
+Please include comments explaining any potential issues or limitations with this approach, particularly regarding Workers' runtime constraints and TradeMe API limitations.
 ```

-### Step 4.3: Image Handling in Scraper
+### Step 4.3: Image Handling with API

 ```
-Let's enhance our TradeMe property tracker scraper to handle property images.
-We need to download images from TradeMe and store them in Supabase Storage.
+Let's enhance our TradeMe property tracker to handle property images retrieved from the API.
+We need to download images from URLs provided by the TradeMe API and store them in Supabase Storage.

 Please implement:

-1. Image extraction and processing:
+1. Image URL processing from API responses:
-   - Extract high-resolution image URLs from property pages
+   - Process image URLs returned by the API
    - Handle different image formats and sizes
    - Track image order/sequence